 If you're a fundraiser, keep in mind that running a peer-to-peer giving campaign is just like posting about any other topic on social media.
 You don't want to sound like a broken record.

-When it comes to your peer-to-peer fundraising campaign, you shouldn't continuously ask your peers for donations.
+When it comes to peer-to-peer fundraising, you shouldn't continuously ask your peers for donations.
 Space apart your posts so that you won’t annoy or bore your network, which could deter potential donors and limit your reach.

 Break up appeal posts with news about your progress and shout outs to the donors who are helping you reach your goals.

 Furthermore, you don’t have to only post about the P2P campaign you're running.
 They are your personal social networking pages, so it’s okay to share unrelated posts.

 Using multiple media alongside text in your posts is another way to mix things up and keep your campaign interesting.